 One of the must-sees is the Heights of Abraham.
 This 60 acre hilltop park is accessible via a cable car journey over the Derwent Valley.
 You can take a guided tour into two well known caverns: the Great Masson Cavern and the Rutland Cavern & Nestus Mine which were both mined for lead ore and fluorspar.

 Another must-see is Poole’s Cavern.
 This natural limestone cave dates back to two million years ago.
 Take a guided tour down into the depths to explore the extensive caverns and learn how crystal stalactites and stalagmites have formed over time.

 Other outdoor activities in the Peak District include horse riding, fishing and water sports (although not as extensive as the Lake District!).

 If you’re a fan of historic houses, castles and stately homes, then you’ll absolutely love the Peak District.
 Plenty of box office hits and series have been shot in these historic houses, so you might even recognise a few!

-The world famous Chatsworth House was used as Pemberley in Pride and Prejudice; Hardwick Hall was used as Malfoy Manor in the Harry Potter films, and the medieval Haddon Hall was used in Kit Harrington’s Gunpowder.
+You can also visit the world famous Chatsworth House which was used as Pemberley in Pride and Prejudice; Hardwick Hall was used as Malfoy Manor in the Harry Potter films, and the medieval Haddon Hall was used in Kit Harrington’s Gunpowder.

 Like the Lake District, the Peaks have a rich industrial heritage that’s worth exploring.
 Arkwright’s Cromford Mill is part of the Derwent Valley Mills World Heritage Site, and allows a peek into the world’s first water powered cotton mill.